Wisconsin man charged with killing 6 in botched drug robbery | Law-Order

 A 34-year-old Wisconsin man has been charged in the deaths of six people who were found dead in January at a Milwaukee duplex.

-Bail was set at USD 1 million Sunday for Travis Lamar Birkley, who is charged with six counts of felony murder.
+Bail was set at $1 million Sunday for Travis Lamar Birkley, who is charged with six counts of felony murder.
 An attorney who represented Birkley at the hearing declined to comment on the case.

 The witness, who wasn't identified in court documents, also told police about seeing Birkley with a gun, cash and drugs believed to belong to one of the victims after they had died.